levelten/intel-wp/README.txt

 Intelligence's goal is to provide impactful and actionable data.
 It focuses on two areas, analytics and visitor data.

 The analytics side is designed to enable smarter, empirical web development and content strategy.
-Intelligence streamlines creation and management of a results oriented analytics measurment plan focused on goals and valued events.
+Intelligence streamlines creation and management of a results oriented analytics measurement plan focused on goals and valued events.
 WordPress integrated reports provide insight into the value a website and its various components are generating enabling teams to better inspect and adapt to optimzed returns.